 Kafka Connect is an open-source component of Kafka.
-It is designed by Confluent for the purpose of connecting Kafka with external systems such as databases, key-value stores, file systems et al.
+It is designed by Confluent to connect Kafka with external systems such as databases, key-value stores, file systems et al.

 It allows users to stream data from Kafka straight into BigQuery with sub-minute latency through its underlying framework.
 Kafka connect gives users the incentive of making use of existing connector implementations so you don’t need to draw up new connections when moving new data.
 Kafka Connect provides a ‘SINK’ connector that continuously consumes data from consumed Kafka topics and streams to external storage location in seconds.
 It also has a ‘SOURCE’ connector that ingests databases as a whole and streams table updates to Kafka topics.

-There is no inbuilt connector for BigQuery in Kafka connect.
-Hence, you will need to use an open-source tool Wepay.
-When making use of this tool, BigQuery tables can be auto-generated from the AVRO schema seamlessly.
-The connector also aids dealing with schema updates.
-As BigQuery streaming is backwards compatible, it enables users to easily add new fields with default values and steaming will continue uninterrupted.
+There is no inbuilt connector for Google BigQuery in Kafka Connect.
+Hence, you will need to use third-party tools such as Wepay.
+When making use of this tool, Google BigQuery tables can be auto-generated from the AVRO schema seamlessly.
+The connector also aids in dealing with schema updates.
+As Google BigQuery streaming is backward compatible, it enables users to easily add new fields with default values, and steaming will continue uninterrupted.

 Streaming Data with Apache Beam

-Apache Beam is an open-source unified programming model that implements batch and stream data processing jobs that run on a single-engine.
-The Apache Beam model helps abstracts all the complexity of parallel data processing.
+Apache Beam is an open-source unified programming model that implements batch and stream data processing jobs that run on a single engine.
+The Apache Beam model helps abstract all the complexity of parallel data processing.
 This allows you to focus on what is required of your Job not how the Job gets executed.

-Beam has a supported distributed processing backend called Cloud Data flow that executes your code as a cloud job making it fully managed and auto-scaled.
+Apache Beam has a supported distributed processing backend called Cloud Data Flow that executes your code as a cloud job making it fully managed and auto-scaled.
 The number of workers is fully elastic as it changes according to your current workload and the cost of execution is altered concurrently.

 Limitations of Streaming Data with Apache Beam